 2. Scroll down and view the Traffic Sources data.

-3. Use export icon to export the graph as an image file to use in your reports.
+3. Use the export icon to export the graph as an image file to use in your reports.

 4. You can also see the Traffic Sources information in the Summary Report .pdf by clicking on the Download button.